fraber/openproject-time-tracker/ROADMAP.md

 	- When connected to test database from Jens

 Bugs:
+        - When creating a new line/entry the red triangles should appear indicating this is not yet saved.
+	- Trying to log hours to a project without perms causes a correct error message from the server, which is not correctly interpreted yet.
 	- WPs are shown as numbers in some situations.
 	  Create debugging tab with WorkPackages?
+	- TimeEntryPanelController.onCellChange:
+		- isValid() doesn't check PT5H...
+		- A failing sync() returns an undefined success callback variable.

 = V0.2.0 (no release defined yet)